adgrossm/Project_2/README.md

 # MusiQuery

-## MusiQuery is an application built for artists in the music industry who are looking to associate, network, and generate income opportunities with other artists and industry professionals.
+## MusiQuery is an application built for artists in the music industry who are looking for networking opportunities with other artists and industry professionals.

 ## ---------------
 ## Table of Contents